Jamf Blog

 Here is why same-day security compatibility is critical in an Apple world:

-End users benefit too:
+End users benefit too

 • Keeping end users productive.
 Apple operating systems often introduce new features that support greater efficiency and productivity for organizations of all kinds.
-When a vendor doesn’t build upon these features and accelerate their usage, they inhibit your users from taking advantage of helpful functionality.
+When a vendor doesn’t build upon these features and accelerate their usage, they inhibit users from taking advantage of helpful functionality.

-• Keeping your end users happy.
+• Keeping end users happy.
 Apple makes it easy for end users to upgrade within minutes of a new release.
-The ease of upgrade, combined with compelling new functionality, motivates millions to click ‘update’ the moment new software goes live.
+The ease of upgrade, combined with compelling new functionality, motivates millions to click update the moment new software goes live.
 In turn, Apple users expect to be able to successfully update their device(s) the day a new operating system becomes available, similar to how they experience their personal devices at home.
 By accelerating and supporting new key workflows and features from Apple, you ensure this expectation is met.

 Not all support is created equal